-The Sub-Fund may generate additional income by collecting option premium from writing (selling) call options on selected equities held by the Sub-Fund ("Covered Call Options").
-Writing Covered Call Options gives the option purchasers the right, but not the obligation, to purchase the referenced equities in the future at a pre-determined price ("Strike Price").
-Writing Covered Call Options limits the potential capital growth of the referenced equities to the Strike Price thereby limiting the overall return of the Sub-Fund.
+The Sub-Fund may generate additional income by collecting option premium from writing (selling) call options on selected equities held by the Sub-Fund ("Covered Call Options") or indices of equities that the Sub-Fund is exposed to.
+Writing Covered Call Options or writing call options on indices of equities that the Sub-Fund is exposed to gives the option purchasers the right, but not the obligation, to purchase the referenced equities or indices of equities that the Sub-Fund is exposed to in the future at a pre-determined price ("Strike Price").
+Writing Covered Call Options or writing call options on indices of equities that the Sub-Fund is exposed to limits the potential capital growth of the referenced equities to the Strike Price thereby limiting the overall return of the Sub-Fund.

-Beyond the collected option premium, writing Covered Call Options does not limit downside risk and the Sub-Fund will remain fully exposed to the risk that the referenced equities substantially fall in value.
+Beyond the collected option premium, writing Covered Call Options or writing call options on indices of equities that the Sub-Fund is exposed to does not limit downside risk and the Sub-Fund will remain fully exposed to the risk that the referenced equities substantially fall in value.